PlanterApp/planter_blog/content/posts/southwest-herb-garden/index.md

 ![Amaranth plant](https://4w1qaaek5t.ucarecd.net/4853e12b-226d-4ab4-b240-c0ef442c8273/indian-red-amaranth-plant-growing-summer-garden-leaf-vegetable-cereal-ornamental-plant-source-proteins-amino-acids.jpg)

 **Purslane (*Portulaca oleracea*)**

 Often dismissed as a weed, purslane is highly nutritious.
 Its leaves are excellent in salads and smoothies.
 With afternoon shade, it can grow nearly year-round in much of the Desert Southwest.

 ### Seasonal Guide

-Herbs in the Desert Southwest can be grouped into cool-season annuals, warm-season annuals, and perennials.
-Annuals live for one season, while perennials persist for several years.
+Herbs in the Desert Southwest fall into cool-season annuals (October–May), warm-season annuals (April–November), and perennials.

-* **Cool-season annuals** grow from October to May.
-* **Warm-season annuals** grow from April to November.

-#### Cool-season annual herbs

-Fall is the best time to plant cool-season annuals.
-Mild days and chilly nights allow roots to establish before summer.
-Not all cool-season herbs are frost-hardy, so protection may be necessary.

-Spring planting is also possible, but strong drying winds often require extra watering and wind protection.

-#### Warm-season annual herbs

-Spring is ideal for planting warm-season herbs such as basil and summer savory.
-Cooler temperatures allow plants to establish before extreme heat arrives.

-#### Cool-season perennial herbs

-Fall planting suits perennials that prefer cooler weather, including French tarragon, lemon balm, marjoram, mint, oregano, and chamomile.
-Most tolerate light cold once established.

-#### Warm-season perennial herbs
+Cool-season annuals are best planted in fall to establish roots before summer, though spring planting is possible with extra care.
+Warm-season annuals should be planted in spring to get established before the heat.

-Heat-loving perennials such as Mexican tarragon, lemon verbena, lemongrass, and society garlic do best when planted in spring.
-Summer planting requires regimented watering—potted herbs may need water two or three times daily—and most benefit from afternoon shade.
+Cool-season perennials like French tarragon, lemon balm, marjoram, mint, oregano, and chamomile prefer fall planting, while heat-loving perennials such as Mexican tarragon, lemon verbena, lemongrass, and society garlic do best in spring.

-#### Year-round herbs

-Desert-adapted species such as chiltepin, amaranth, epazote, purslane, and Mormon tea persist through both seasons, providing structure, shade, and wind protection for other plants.
+Desert-adapted species such as chiltepin, amaranth, epazote, purslane, and Mormon tea persist year-round, offering structure, shade, and wind protection.
+Spring planting is usually ideal because the risk of frost has passed, allowing the plants to establish before the summer heat.
+Fall planting can work too, especially in milder areas, but some protection may be needed for young plants if frost occurs.

 ### Example Southwest Herb Garden Layout

-This layout works for a 4×8 raised bed, a similar in-ground bed, or a cluster of large containers.
+This layout offers plant suggestions for a 4×8 raised bed, a similar in-ground bed, or a cluster of large containers.
 Tall native herbs create pockets of shade, shelter, and moderated airflow, making it easier to grow classic kitchen herbs.

 **Back (North) Side — Tall, Heat-Tolerant Natives**